Philip0512/EDROD/EDROD/README.md

 # ReadMe

-Here is the EDROD method' code.
+Here is the EDROD method's code.